David M. Harlan, MD: Current Diabetes Research

 Type 1 diabetes humanized mouse avatars

-Focusing on recapitulating T1D in humanized mice using induced pluripotent stem (iPS) cells derived from T1D donors to generate beta cells, thymic epithelium, and hematopoietic stem cells that will be transplanted into immunodeficient mice.
+We are recapitulating T1D in humanized mice using induced pluripotent stem (iPS) cells derived from T1D donors to generate beta cells, thymic epithelium, and hematopoietic stem cells that are transplanted into immunodeficient mice to observe their interaction.

 Stage-specific beta cell response and biomarker profile during virus-induced type 1 diabetes